uilchtchuirn/DR2-SmoothCockpitCam/Installation.md

  - A system capable of permanently keeping the game above 60 FPS
  - A bit of experience in terms of installing mods and changing your GPU settings (AKA: PC Gaming :))
  - Be willing to install Special K onto your machine
+ - Be OK with playing the game locked at 60 FPS

 ### Preparations